nicholascloud/vette/README.md

   /*
    * Occurs when validation fails for a given field (selector).
    * All violations will be in the `violations` array.
 If you
-   * want to display the *first* violation that occured, just
+   * want to display the *first* violation that occurred, just
    * grab the first element of the array.
+Note that all violations
+   * are instances of Error or a subtype of Error.
    */
   var firstViolation = violations[0];
   $form.find(selector)
     .addClass('invalid')
     .siblings('.error-message')
-    .text(firstViolation)
+    .text(firstViolation.message)
     .show();
 });